Independence Day (Bangladesh)

-Independence Day, officially Independence and National Day (স্বাধীনতা ও জাতীয় দিবস Sbādhīnôtā Ō Jātīẏô Dibôs), is celebrated on 26 March as a national holiday in Bangladesh.
-It commemorates the country's declaration of independence from Pakistan in the early hours of 26 March 1971 following Agha Muhammad Yahya Khan's Operation Searchlight, eventual defeat and the Surrender of Pakistan.
+Independence Day, officially Independence and National Day, (Note: স্বাধীনতা ও জাতীয় দিবস, /bn/) is celebrated on 26 March as a national holiday in Bangladesh.
+It commemorates the country's declaration of independence from Pakistan in the early hours of 26 March 1971 following Yahya Khan's Operation Searchlight, eventual defeat and the Surrender of Pakistan.

 Background

 In the 1970 Pakistani general election, held under the military government of President Yahya Khan, the Awami League—led by Sheikh Mujibur Rahman—won a clear majority in both the national and provincial assemblies of East Pakistan.
 Zulfikar Ali Bhutto conspired with Yahya Khan and changed their position, refusing to hand over power to Sheikh Mujib.
+After the Pakistan Government's poor response to the 1970 Bhola cyclone which left over 500,000 people dead, Abdul Hamid Khan Bhashani a prominent political figure who had previously led multiple rebellion against the British Raj was the first ever Bengali to declare independence of East Pakistan in a massive public rally on 23 November 1970 but it was not officially recognized.
 Negotiations began between the two sides, however the ruling West Pakistani leadership did not trust Sheikh Mujib, due to instances such as the Agartala conspiracy case.
 When it became evident that the promises made by the West Pakistan government were not going to be kept, many East Pakistani Bangla-speaking Muslims and Hindus began a spirited struggle for independence.
-On 7 March 1971, Sheikh Mujib gave his famous speech at the Ramna Racecourse, in which he called for a non-cooperation movement.
+On 7 March 1971, Sheikh Mujibur Rahman gave his famous speech at the Ramna Racecourse, in which he called for a non-cooperation movement.

 Authorities, mostly West Pakistani personnel, rounded up Bengali armed forces officers, NCOs, and enlisted personnel.
-Forced disappearences were rampant.
+Forced disappearances were rampant.
 On the night of 25 March, the Pakistan Army began Operation Searchlight, conclusively signalling West Pakistan was not ready for a transfer of political power to the Awami League led by Sheikh Mujibur Rahman.